-Different languages contain complementary cues about entities, which can be used to improve Named Entity Recognition (NER) systems.
-We propose a method that formulates the problem of exploring such signals on unannotated parallel text as a simple Integer Linear Program, which encourages entity labels to agree via bilingual constraints.
-Parallel text NER experiments on the large OntoNotes 4.0 Chinese-English corpus show that the proposed method can improve strong baselines for both Chinese and English.
-In particular, Chinese performance improves by over 5% absolute F_1 score.
-We can then annotate a large amount of parallel text (80k sentences) using our method, and add it as up-training data to the original NER training corpus.
-The monolingual Chinese model retrained on this new combined dataset outperforms the strong baseline by over 3% F1 score.
+Different languages contain complementary cues about entities, which can be used to improve Named Entity Recognition (NER) sys-We propose a method that formulates the problem of exploring such signals on unannotated bilingual text as a simple Integer Linear Program, which encourages entity tags to agree via bilingual constraints.
+Bilingual NER experiments on the large OntoNotes 4.0 Chinese-English corpus show that the proposed method can improve strong baselines for both Chinese and English.
+In particular, Chinese performance improves by over 5% absolute F1 score.
+We can then annotate a large amount of bilingual text (80k sentence pairs) using our method, and add it as uptraining data to the original monolingual NER training corpus.
+The Chinese model retrained on this new combined dataset outperforms the strong baseline by over 3% F_1 score.

-Introduction 1
+1 Introduction